xtramarcf/Sentiment_Analysis/DESCRIPTION.md

 Formatting - Formatting and cleaning the rawdata as an upstreamed process of the processing itself.
 Processing - Processes the formatted data in a format the model understands.
 Model - Represents the Model configuration and methods for training the model.
-Manual Testing -Supports the developer for manual tests.
+Manual Testing - Supports the developer for manual tests.
 News API - Configures an API for requesting news and their sentiment.
 Evaluate News Sentiment - Aggregates and interprets the sentiment of news articles.